marcopaglio/BookingApp/README.md

 **TODO:** docker compose comando cambia da sistema operativo?

 > InfoPoint :information_source:: As you can see, there is another folder inside the `docker-compose` directory.
 It also contains a compose file which starts a SonarQube instance in a Docker container.
 This can be used in conjuction with the `-Psonar` profile (not previously mentioned) to measure the code quality locally.<br>
-> Finally, each compose file contains a short description of what it does and and what else can be done.
+> Finally, in each compose file there is a short description of what it does and and what else can be done.

 ## Run the BookingApp application

-Once built, you can run the BookingApp application through its jar file or using its Docker image.<br>
+You can run the BookingApp application through its jar file or using its Docker image.<br>
 Remember that the BookingApp application is compatible with both MongoDB and PostgreSQL, so you also need to decide which of them to launch the application with.

 ### Run through jar